 If there’s an issue with the charger’s cord, then of course there’ll be an issue with charging dead batteries.

 After making sure the charger is unplugged from the wall outlet, what should you be looking for?

 Cuts, abrasions, or any other sign of damage that would impact the operational capability of the charger.

 If you find any damage, stop using the charger.
-You can attempt to replace the cord but may have an issue finding an official Milwaukee replacement cord.
+You can attempt to replace the cord if it’s detachable and has an external transformer.
+You may have an issue finding an official Milwaukee replacement cord.
 As noted on page 5 of this manufacturer’s manual, there may not be serviceable parts for repairs.